Keeping Children Healthy Starts at Birth

 These efforts are encouraged through a federal memorandum of understanding (MOU) [PDF] between OHS, Office of Child Care (OCC), Supplemental Nutrition and Safety Programs (SNAS), and Child Nutrition Programs (CNP).

-A historic boost to child care funding means states can start to realize the potential of the Child Care and Development Block Grant. - Congress’s bipartisan budget agreement passed recently includes a historic funding increase for the Child Care and Development Block Grant (CCDBG), the nation’s largest federal child care assistance program.
+A historic boost to child care funding means states can start to realize the potential of the Child Care and Development Block Grant. - Child Care Funding Released in American Rescue Plan includes a historic funding increase for the Child Care and Development Block Grant (CCDBG), the nation’s largest federal child care assistance program.

 About one in five households with children in the United States face food insecurity at some point during the year.
 This means that the family sometimes cannot afford enough healthy food to feed everyone well.
 Some or all members of the family may go hungry, skip meals, or eat nothing for an entire day (or longer).